python/cpython/Doc/library/imp.rst

    in as well (on the Mac, it looks for a resource (:const:`PY_RESOURCE`); on Windows, it looks in the registry which may point to a specific file).

-   If search is successful, the return value is a triple ``(file, pathname, description)``:
+   If search is successful, the return value is a 3-element tuple ``(file, pathname, description)``:

-   *file* is an open file object positioned at the beginning, *pathname* is the pathname of the file found, and *description* is a triple as contained in the list returned by :func:`get_suffixes` describing the kind of module found.
+   *file* is an open file object positioned at the beginning, *pathname* is the pathname of the file found, and *description* is a 3-element tuple as contained in the list returned by :func:`get_suffixes` describing the kind of module found.

    If the module does not live in a file, the returned *file* is ``None``, *pathname* is the empty string, and the *description* tuple contains empty